 When I look back at some of my reviews, the ones that really stand out tend to be the ones where the actors put in brilliant performances, rather than it being an amazing story.
 You’ve only got to look at the Brain or Morbius review I recently published.
 Praising the story came secondary to praising some of the dialogue or the way the actors played it.

 But added to that is that this is one hell of a story.
-Where some adventures will spend an episode or two treading water, The Seeds of Doom flows from beginning to end.
+Where some adventures will spend an episode or two treading water, The Seeds of Doom moves at pace from beginning to end.
 The split of environment and restart with a new Krynoid in Episode 3 helps matters, there’s no doubt, but that’s not a crutch – it’s just good storytelling.

 As I see it, looking at the Tom Baker era so far, you’ve got stories like Ark in Space which has a great plot and some efficient acting, then you’ve got stories like Brain of Morbius which have great acting and wonderful dialogue but a plot which is merely good, and you’ve got a story like the Pyramids of Mars which has both a very good script and very good performances but maybe doesn’t have the humour or the sparkling dialogue, and it slows down towards the end.

 But the Seeds of Doom manages to have excellent performances combined with a powerful plot and quality dialogue.